Welcome to the Penn Law Prisoners’ Education and Advocacy Project!

 The Pennsylvania Innocence Project is a non-profit, public policy organization located at Temple Law School and is comprised of lawyers and law students working to exonerate wrongfully convicted persons through DNA testing and a general reform of the criminal justice system.
 Students can review case files and other crucial documents to determine whether convicted individuals have a legitimate claim of factual innocence.

-The Prisoners’ Education and Advocacy Project organizes several speaker events and panels each semester for the benefit of members and other Penn Law students.
+The Prisoners’ Education and Advocacy Project organizes several speaker events and panels each year for the benefit of members and other Penn Law students.
 These events are intended to increase understanding and awareness of prison issues amongst the student body.

 Please note that PEAP does not accept prisoners’ rights law-related inquiries, conduct case evaluation, or dispense legal advice.